This post may contain affiliate links. Read my disclosure policy.

 How to Make Mexican Rice in the Instant Pot

-Saute: Add the oil and butter to the Instant Pot set on the Saute setting, then add the rice.
+Saute: Heat oil and butter in the Instant Pot set on the Saute setting, then add the rice.
 Stir frequently for several minutes until the rice is golden brown.
-Then add the onion and garlic and saute for another 2-3 minutes before adding the salt, cumin, and oregano and cooking for a few seconds until the spices are fragrant.
+Add the onion and garlic and saute for another 2-3 minutes.
+Then add the salt, cumin, and oregano before cooking for a few more seconds until the spices are fragrant.

-Simmer: Add the vegetable broth and tomato sauce to the pot and stir to make sure nothing is stuck on the bottom.
+Simmer: Add the vegetable broth and tomato sauce to the pot.
+Stir to make sure nothing is stuck on the bottom.
 Place the lid on the Instant Pot and press the Rice function button or set it for Manual or High for 5 minutes.
 It will take about 5-10 minutes for it to come to pressure and start the timer.

-Serve: When it beeps at the end of the cooking time, let the pressure release naturally for 5 minutes before doing a quick release to release the remaining pressure.
+Serve: When it beeps at the end of the cooking time, allow for a natural release of the pressure for 5 minutes before doing a quick release to release the remaining pressure.
 Remove the lid, fluff with a fork and serve right away.